What Made Her Do It?: Plot

-The plot centers on a schoolgirl, Sumiko, who has been sent to live with her uncle.
+The plot centers on a young girl, Sumiko, who has been sent by her father to live with her uncle.
+As there is no school in her hometown, her uncle is supposed to send her to school.
 Arriving to a harried household with many children, her aunt and alcoholic uncle are annoyed by her arrival.
 A note, which Sumiko cannot read, announces that her father has killed himself.
 After being denied schooling and placed into labor for the family, Sumiko is eventually sold to a circus where she suffers at the hands of its members and ringmaster.
 Sumiko escapes with another circus performer, Shintaro, but Sumiko joins a team of thieves and ends up arrested.
 She is given work in the home of a wealthy aristocratic family, who denies even the simplest of pleasures to their staff out of cruelty.
 She is sent to a Christian orphanage, where she is humiliated for writing a letter to an old friend, and must make a public speech renouncing her ways and accepting Christ into her heart.
 Given the opportunity, Sumiko instead denounces the church, and ends up burning it down.